The golden rules of borrowing

 Is borrowing my best option?

-There may be other ways to get what you want without borrowing
+There may be other ways to get what you want without going into

-money.
+debt.
 For example, you can save and buy the item outright, or put it on lay-by and gradually pay it off.
-If you

 Is now the right time to borrow?